mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 ![](https://raw.githubusercontent.com/mguideng/mguideng.github.io/master/img/2019-02-27_files/6spacex-absplit.PNG)

-It's obvious by now that getting the data we want requires selecting the right elements, so different selectors due to changes may result in a null or differing number of rows.
+It's obvious by now that getting the data we want requires selecting the right elements, so different selectors due to changes will return a null (or differing) number of rows.
 In these cases, using `gdscrapeR` will throw an error shown as _"Could not scrape data from website."_.
+This is because at least one of our variables returned a differing row length (e.g., 0 or 1,111 instead of 1,112) and therefore did not meet the condition for `map_dfr()` before it can row bind.

-##### Solutions
+#### Solutions
 Try `gdscrapeR` again at a later time with a new session to get the split version of the website that will work.

 If that doesn't do it, a user-friendly (though verbose) workaround in the meantime is to copy and paste the unwrapped code gist above into an R script file you can work with.
-Identify which variable(s) changed by running the code chunks for each separately.
-Then, use Chrome's DevTools to inspect and identify alternative selectors to pass through `rvest::html_nodes()` that return the correct number of observations.
+Run the code chunks for each variable separately to identify which one(s) changed.
+It  will return a dataframe that is null or differs from the value specified by `totalReviews`.
+Use SelectorGadget or Chrome's DevTools to inspect and identify alternative selectors to pass through `rvest::html_nodes()` that return the correct number of observations.

 This requires trial and error so if you're not a unit testing / test integration person, that's too bad.
 You'll become one if you wanna web scrape.
 You are welcome to contact me for maintenance [imlearningthethings at gmail] and feel free to make [pull requests via GitHub](https://github.com/mguideng/gdscrapeR/pulls) to share your solutions!

 ### Alas, it's ready for text analytics
-After successfully scraping the text from the company reviews and combining them into a single tidy data frame, regular expressions can be used to create additional variables:
+After successfully scraping the text from the company reviews and combining them into a single tidy data frame, regular expressions can be used to create additional variables.

-**Primary Key** - uniquely identify rows 1 to N, sorted from first to last review by date
-**Year** - from Date
-**Status** - current or former employee
-**Position** - e.g., Manager
-**Location** - e.g., Hawthorne, CA

 <script src="https://gist.github.com/mguideng/763fb362edd0e832d5f5caccc4965e98.js"></script>